energietransitie/needforheat-generic-firmware/lib/presence_detection/README.md

 ## Developing
 See [Twomes measurment devices](https://github.com/energietransitie/twomes-generic-esp-firmware/blob/main/README.md#developing).

+In addition, in the current version you have to make changes the source code.

-In addition, To enable presence detection library, before compiling the sources, make sure you have an uncommented lide in the `CMakeLists.txt file`  that reads
+To enable presence detection library, before compiling the sources, make sure you have an uncommented lide in the `CMakeLists.txt file` that reads
 ````shell
 add_compile_definitions(CONFIG_TWOMES_PRESENCE_DETECTION)
 ````

+You also have add the static Bluetooth addresses in the file `presence_detection.c` file.
+Change the entries in the `presence_addr_list`, add or remove entries if needed and be sure to change the value of `change presence_addr_count` correspondingly.

 ## Features
 List of features ready and TODOs for future development.
 Ready: